Conversations For Transformation: Essays Inspired By The Ideas Of Werner Erhard

 March 28, 2011

-This essay, Clear And Present, is the seventh in a group of twenty one on Parents: I am indebted to Clare Erhard-Trick and to my mother Andee Platt and to Joan Bordow who inspired this conversation.
+This essay, Clear And Present, is the seventh in a group of twenty three on Parents: I am indebted to Clare Erhard and to my mother Andee Platt and to Joan Bordow who inspired this conversation.

 Flow and ebb and flow.
 Life.
 It comes and goes and comes.
 Birth and death and birth.
 It's been turning out this way for eons.
 Yet for the most part, we celebrate birth but we mourn death.
 I don't take the skeptics view which is: if we realized the hassle which lies ahead, we'd mourn birth ... and if we realized the escape from the hassle which lies ahead, we'd celebrate death.
 If the way it is is birth and death and birth, if it's been turning out this way for eons, if both death and birth are ends in the same process, and if both death and birth are starts in the same process, then why don't we routinely celebrate both?
 Why don't we routinely celebrate both the end and the start of the process?